 - Please review this important information for visitors to AIMS and South Africa prior to arrival.

 - Most participants will be staying in the Empire Building, across the street from AIMS.
-Upon arrival at AIMS, one or more volunteers will be available in the lobby to answer any questions you may have and take you to your room.
+If you arrive at AIMS after 14:00 on Sunday, one or more volunteers will be available in the lobby to answer any questions you may have and take you to your room.

 For those arriving by air